Welcome to the PLTW Curriculum Planning Guide

 Looking Ahead: PLTW Launch Modules Updates

-we're happy to announce updates to these PLTW Launch modules for next school year:
+Updates to the PLTW Launch modules listed below for the 2026-27 school year:

 - Light: Observing the Sun, Moon, and Stars